tokorom/Fruta/README.md

 ## Configure the Sample Code Project

-To build this project for iOS 14.2, use Xcode 12.2.
-The runtime requirement is iOS 14.2 or later.
-To build this project for macOS 11, use Xcode 12.2.
+This project requires Xcode 12.5 or later.
+To build this project:

+* Set the iOS runtime requirement to iOS 14.5 or later
+* Set the macOS runtime requirement to macOS Big Sur 11.3 or later

+And follow these steps:

 1. To run on your devices, including on macOS, set your team in the targets’ Signing & Capabilities panes.
 Xcode manages the provisioning profiles for you.
 2. To run on an iOS or iPadOS device, open the `iOSClip.entitlements` file and update the value of the [Parent Application Identifiers Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_parent-application-identifiers) to match the iOS app's bundle identifier.